djipco/webmidi/website/api/classes/InputChannel.md

 <a name="InputChannel+event_midimessage"></a>

 ## `"midimessage"`
-Event emitted when a MIDI message of any kind is received by the `InputChannel`.
+Event emitted when a MIDI message of any kind is received by an `InputChannel`

 <!--**Kind**: event emitted by [<code>InputChannel</code>](#InputChannel)
 -->